bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Hide all menu options, on click, toggle" alt="Hide all menu options, on click, toggle." />

-Let&apos;s add that into our script over here.
+<p>Let&apos;s add that into our script over here.
 I can just say
 <b>thisMenu.toggle</b>.
 Very helpful, convenient function in <b>jQuery</b>
-that you could use in many situations.
+that you could use in many situations.</p>

-Now you&apos;ll notice that we&apos;re back to where we were after numerous lines of code before in plain Javascript where we can open the menus and we can close the menus.
+<p>Now you&apos;ll notice that we&apos;re back to where we were after numerous
+lines of code before in plain Javascript where we can open the menus and we can close the menus.
 Unfortunately, we can still open all the menus and close all the menus, which is not exactly what we want.
 But we&apos;re